This Town Is The Most Underrated Destination In California

 Have wine on Cannery Row

 John Steinbeck’s Depression-era novel made Cannery Row famous, and the district, which used to be home to sardine canning factories, is now the place to be for a bite or drinks.
 The Wine Experience is an excellent option if you want to try your hand at blending your own wine.
+I, like many millennial road trippers according to the Travel Trends Report, still like to get work done on my getaways, but taking time for a glass of wine is always a good idea.

 Indulge in sustainable seafood at Passionfish